-Peppermint is quickly becoming one of my favorite "tools" to use when illness strikes.
+Peppermint is quickly becoming one of my favorite "tools" to use when I start to feel under the weather.
 It is so versatile and best of all, so effective!

 History and Information